Purple Haze Cannabis Strain (Everything You Need to Know & More!)

-Popularized by (but unrelated from) Jimi Hendrix’s classic song, the Purple Haze strain is best known for its euphoric and almost psychedelic stimulation.
+Popularized by (but unrelated from) Jimi Hendrix’s classic song, Purple Haze cannabis is best known for its euphoric and almost psychedelic stimulation.
 This elusive classic sports a mild potency while also boasting both Sativa and Indica effects.
-After consumption, there is an almost immediate impact; similar to Sour Diesel.
-Consumers often note the sweet, berry-candy aromas that give root to any Purple strain.
+After consumption, there is an almost immediate impact similar to the Sour Diesel marijuana strain.
+Consumers often note the sweet, berry-candy aromas that give root to any Purple family marijuana strain.
 Secondarily, you will notice the earthy spice undertones and maybe a burst of grape.
 The aromas and flavors in this strain blend so well, even the smoke tastes sweet!

 Purple Haze is an 85/15 Sativa dominant strain.
-Its origins are unknown but strain experts believe it is a cross of the well-liked strains Haze and Purple Thai; rooting lineage to popular strains like Lemon Haze and Grape Ape.
+Its exact parent strains are unknown but strain experts believe it is a cross of the well-liked strains Haze and Purple Thai; rooting lineage to popular strains like Lemon Haze and Grape Ape.
 Being a Sativa dominant with Haze lineage makes this an optimal strain to treat muscle tension, pain, headaches, depression, and anxiety.
-Need an energetic buzz with a smooth mellow fade?
+Of course, if you really want to know if the effects purple haze offers are right for your healthy woes then it's best to consult a licensed health professional.
+Need an energetic buzz - an energy boost - with a smooth mellow fade?
 A body high without the couch lock?
 The effects of this strain would also be beneficial when combined with activities that stimulate the mind and body, such as video games or exercise.
 Take this strain to a party if you have a difficult time talking socially.
 New cannabis users beware!
-Always start low, go slow.
+Always start low, go slow, or the THC content of your Purple Haze high may cause unwanted mood swings.
+With the right usage and environment though this is a very enjoyable strain!

-Side effects are more often seen in high doses.
-Dry mouth can be alleviated with water, try adding lemon juice as the terpene limonene stimulates saliva production.
+Negative experiences are more often seen in high doses.
+Dry mouth, also known as cottonmouth, can be alleviated with water, try adding lemon juice as the terpene limonene stimulates saliva production.

 |Euphoric 90%||Pain & Muscle Spasms 70%||Anxiety 50%|